acolite/acolite/README.md

             make
             make check

-ACOLITE/TACT can use reptran data if it is present.
+ACOLITE/TACT can use reptran data if it is present and if tact_reptran=medium or tact_reptran=fine.
 To get reptran, dowload and extract it in the libRadtran-2.0.2 directory:

             cd external/libRadtran-2.0.2
             wget "http://www.meteo.physik.uni-muenchen.de/~libradtran/lib/exe/fetch.php?media=download:reptran_2017_all.tar.gz" -O reptran_2017_all.tar.gz